Obarun/66/doc/66-shutdownd.md

 # 66-shutdownd

 The daemon that manages the shutdown procedure for a [66-boot](66-boot.html) installation.
 It is not meant to be called directly.
 This program is a modified copy of [s6-linux-init-shudownd](https://skarnet.org/software/s6-linux-init/s6-linux-init-shutdownd.html).

 ## Interface

 ```
-    66-shutdownd [ -h ] [ -l live ] [ -s skel ] [ -g gracetime ]
+    66-shutdownd [ -h ] [ -l live ] [ -s skel ] [ -g gracetime ] [ -B ] [ -c ]
 ```

 - 66-shutdownd opens the `%%livedir%%/scandir/0/shutdownd/fifo` pipe and listens to it.
 Programs such as [66-shutdown](66-shutdown.html) send their commands to this pipe when they are told to trigger the shutdown procedure.